 Eradication of H. pylori (when present)

-Methods of decreasing acidity include a number of drugs, all of which are effective but which vary in cost, duration of therapy, and convenience of dosing.
-In addition, mucosal-protective drugs (eg, sucralfate) and acid-reducing surgical procedures may be used.
-Drug therapy is discussed elsewhere (see Drug Treatment of Gastric Acidity Drug Treatment of Gastric Acidity Drugs for decreasing acidity are used for peptic ulcer, gastroesophageal reflux disease (GERD), and many forms of gastritis.
-Some drugs are used in regimens for treating Helicobacter pylori... read more ).
+Methods of decreasing acidity include a number of medications, all of which are effective but which vary in cost, duration of therapy, and convenience of dosing.
+In addition, mucosal-protective medications (eg, sucralfate) and acid-reducing surgical procedures may be used.
+Medications Medications for the Treatment of Gastric Acidity Medications for decreasing acidity are used for peptic ulcer, gastroesophageal reflux disease (GERD), and many forms of gastritis.
+Some medications are used in regimens for treating Helicobacter... read more are discussed elsewhere.

 Smoking should be stopped, and alcohol consumption should be stopped or limited to small amounts of dilute alcohol.
 There is no evidence that changing the diet speeds ulcer healing or prevents recurrence.
 Thus, many physicians recommend eliminating only foods that cause distress.

-With current drug therapy, the number of patients requiring surgery has declined dramatically.
-Indications include perforation, obstruction, uncontrolled or recurrent bleeding, and, although rare, symptoms that do not respond to drug therapy.
+With current medications, the number of patients requiring surgery has declined dramatically.
+Indications include perforation, obstruction, uncontrolled or recurrent bleeding, and, although rare, symptoms that do not respond to medication.

 Surgery consists of a procedure to reduce acid secretion, often combined with a procedure to ensure gastric drainage.
 The recommended operation for duodenal ulcer is highly selective, or parietal cell, vagotomy (which is limited to nerves at the gastric body and spares antral innervation, thereby obviating the need for a drainage procedure).
 This procedure has a very low mortality rate and avoids the morbidity associated with resection and traditional vagotomy.
 Other acid-reducing surgical procedures include antrectomy, hemigastrectomy, partial gastrectomy, and subtotal gastrectomy (ie, resection of 30 to 90% of the distal stomach).
 These are typically combined with truncal vagotomy.
 Patients who undergo a resective procedure or who have an obstruction require gastric drainage via a gastroduodenostomy (Billroth I) or gastrojejunostomy (Billroth II).